 Any RADIUS request may be processed in several ways depending on defined rules.
 Any request RADIUS attribute, sender address, user name pattern or even SQL dynamic query may be used to handle authentication and/or accounting request independently.

-Say, "authenticate all request from 192.168.1.3 against Active Directory, and use internal database for all other clients" scenario is available in several clicks.
+Say, "authenticate all request from 192.168.1.3 against Active Directory, and use internal database for all other clients" scenario is configured with several mouse clicks.

-ClearBox allows to use SQL queries or stored procedures to control almost any aspect of request processing, such as authenticating it, logging authentication status, checking or adding RADIUS attributes in request or response.
+ClearBox embraces SQL commands and stored procedures to control almost any aspect of request processing, such as authenticating it, logging authentication status, checking or adding RADIUS attributes in request or response.

-SQL data sources may even be used to store ClearBox configuration: such meta-configuration allows to control the RADIUS server be external applications.
+SQL data sources may even be used to store ClearBox configuration: such meta-configuration allows to control the RADIUS server by external applications.

-Besides simple forwarding RADIUS requests, ClearBox in proxy mode allows to modify both outgoing and incoming forwarded packets.
+Besides simple forwarding RADIUS requests, ClearBox running in proxy mode allows to modify both outgoing and incoming forwarded packets.
 Local authentication and accounting processing may be applied prior to forwarding.
-Load balanicng is available when forwarding is performed to several remote RADIUS servers.
+Load balancing is applied when forwarding RADIUS requests to multiple remote RADIUS servers.

 You may add, modify, delete user accounts in the built-in database.
 Passwords, access policy, double logon prevention, MAC address authentication, restricted logon hours are managed via administrative interface.
 The database may be migrated easily to an external SQL server.

-ClearBox supports for logging acconting RADIUS records in several ways simultaneously.
-SQL data storages, plain files, remote RADIUS servers are all supported.
+ClearBox supports for multiple accounting RADIUS records consumers.
+SQL data storage, plain files, remote RADIUS servers are all supported as accounting data consumers, and my be fed in parallel.
 Advanced techniques, like caching data in MS Message Queue, increase the system scalability and fault tolerance.